ioBroker/ioBroker.docs/docs/en/install/updatenode.md

 - Details on [Node.Js](https://github.com/nodesource/distributions#installation-instructions)

 ```
-curl -sL https://deb.nodesource.com/setup_16.x | sudo -E bash -
+curl -sL https://deb.nodesource.com/setup_18.x | sudo -E bash -
 sudo apt install -y nodejs
 ```

-- For other Node.js versions simply replace the 16 in the URL with the other version number.
+- For other Node.js versions, simply replace 18 in the URL with the other version number.

-!> As of October 2022, version 16 of Node.js is recommended for ioBroker!
+!> As of March 2023, version 18 of Node.js is recommended for ioBroker!

 !> Odd Node.js versions may not be used.